 Consolidation complications – China

-The following blog was prepared by our freight & logistics partner, Angela Gambell from Stockwell International.
+source link The following blog was prepared by our freight & logistics partner, Angela Gambell from Stockwell International.
 If you are consolidating goods of any type to import from China you simply must read this.
 It makes sense of an otherwise overly complicated process.

-To the novice, consolidated shipments (multiple suppliers in the one shipment) can be extremely daunting.
+where can i purchase accutane To the novice, consolidated shipments (multiple suppliers in the one shipment) can be extremely daunting.
 Not only do the laws in China make this process difficult to understand but we are also working in a very low trust environment and this will always increase the issues involved when dealing with multiple suppliers.

 All exports out of China must be accompanied by an Export Permit/Licence.
 This is the certification for export issued by the Chinese Authority (in that province) in accordance with their export commodities laws and regulations in that region.
 The exporter (supplier/manufacturer) pays a fee for such permit/licence year round.